BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 In hindsight, it would've been good to add one more day to the trip and spend the night in Oslo on Day 6, then go back to Uppsala the day after.
 But unfortunately Johan had to teach so as they say in Japanese, *shou=ga naka-tta* (it couldn't be helped).

 We booked the tour through [Norway in a Nutshell](https://www.norwaynutshell.com/original-tour/).
 You could also organise it yourself and that would likely be cheaper, but we've been so busy getting ready for the baby and with our new summer house lately that I decided to just splurge on a shortcut.
 It's a self-guided tour, and the information we got through them was all really good.
 We just organised our own accommodation because the ones they offered did not run cheap.

+We traveled at the end of March and were very lucky with the weather.
+The only thing was I was hoping to see spring flowers but no such luck yet.
+I thought since Oslo and Bergen are further south than Uppsala and towards the warm sea, maybe we'd get lucky.
+We had the first snowdrops in Uppsala just before we left.
+The only thing I didn't factor in was the effect of altitude 😅 Most of the train journey is in the mountains and there was still snow and frozen waterfalls for a lot of it!
+I was actually able to wear the spring dresses I brought though, albeit with leggings, thermal undershirts and a massive coat (temperatures were between 7 and 10 degrees).

+We'll just have to come back again, next time with baby Huisman — May or June would be best I think.